Image: Travel online (2025)

 ‘…if we get Tropilaelaps it is is going to make Varroa look like nothing.
 It is an absolutely devastating parasitic mite far worse of a problem than the Varroa mite.’

-Tropilaelaps has also moved eastward from the Indonesian Archipelago to Papua New Guinea, the Solomon Islands and Fiji and poses an existential risk to bees across the Pacific including Australia and New Zealand.
+The same species of Tropilaelaps has also moved eastward from the Indonesian Archipelago to Papua New Guinea, the Solomon Islands and Fiji and poses an existential risk to bees across the Pacific including Australia and New Zealand.

 The damage to Australian beekeeping is currently limited to Varroa destructor in New South Wales.
-It has recently spread to Victoria and Queensland and it seems inevitable that Australia and New Zealand will suffer not only from the from the Varroa destructor mite but also import three other mites, Varroa jacobsoniTropilaelaps mercedesae and Tropilaelaps clareae (Table 1).
-All are very proximate in the near Asia-Pacific region (Figure 1).
+It has recently spread to Victoria and Queensland and it seems inevitable that Australia and New Zealand will suffer not only from the Varroa destructor mite but also import three other mites, Varroa jacobsoni, Tropilaelaps mercedesae and Tropilaelaps clareae (Table 1) though, to date, T. clareae has only parasitised Apis mellifera where it is sympatric with original host giant honey bees.

-Tropilaelaps clareaeApis breviligula and Apis dorsata binghamiApis mellifera and Apis cerana in the Phillipines and the Sulawesi
+Tropilaelaps clareae | Apis breviligula and Apis dorsata binghami | Apis mellifera and Apis cerana in the Phillipines and the Sulawesi |

-Tropilaelaps mercedesaeApis dorsata and Apis laboriosaApis mellifera, Apis cerana and Apis florea
+Tropilaelaps mercedesae | Apis dorsata and Apis laboriosa | Apis mellifera, Apis cerana and Apis florea |

-Varroa destructorApis ceranaKorean and Japanese halotypes only on Apis mellifera
+Varroa destructor | Apis cerana | Korean and Japanese halotypes only on Apis mellifera |

-Varroa jacobsoniApis cerana japonicaApis mellifera and Apis dorsata
+Varroa jacobsoni | Apis cerana japonica | Apis mellifera and Apis dorsata |

 The Tropilaelaps mites

-Of all the mites Tropilaelaps mercedesae is of greatest concern.
-It was originally confused withTropilaelaps clareae but reclassified as a separate species by Anderson and Morgan (2007).
-Widespread on the southern Asian continent and in Indonesia, and hosted by Apis dorsata and Apis laboriosa, it is spreading globally (Figure 2, Figure 3c).
-The record of Tropilaelaps clareae being in Burma and Pakistan (Delfinado-Baker, 1982) is incorrect and is an early record of Tropilaelaps mercedesae.
+Of all the mites Tropilaelaps mercedesae is of the greatest concern.
+It was originally confused with Tropilaelaps clareae but soon reclassified as a separate species (Anderson and Morgan, 2007).
+Widespread on the southern Asian continent and in Indonesia, and hosted by Apis dorsata and Apis laboriosa, Tropilaelaps mercedesae is spreading globally (Figure 2, Figure 3c).
+The record ofTropilaelaps clareae being in Burma and Pakistan (Delfinado-Baker, 1982) is incorrect and is an early record of Tropilaelaps mercedesae.

-A related species Tropilaelaps koenigerum was first found in Sri Lanka (Delfinado-Baker and Baker, 1982; Koeniger, et al., 1983) but is also now recognised as being fairly widespread (Figure 3b).
+A related species Tropilaelaps koenigerum was first found in Sri Lanka (Delfinado-Baker and Baker, 1982; Koeniger, et al., 1983) but is also now recognised as being more widespread (Figure 3b).
 Neither Tropilaelaps thaii nor Tropilaelaps koenigerum have have crossed over to Apis mellifera or Apis cerana.

-Chantawannakul and coworkers (2016) describe the dynamic relationship between the Varroa and Tropilaelaps affecting Apis mellifera colonies living sympatrically with Apis cerana and with the original host Apis dorsata group.
+Chantawannakul and coworkers (2016) describe the dynamic relationship between the Varroa and Tropilaelaps affecting Apis mellifera colonies living sympatrically with Apis cerana and with the original host Apis dorsata group:

-Tropilaelaps mercedesae is more prevalent in many Asian Apis mellifera colonies than Varroa: destructor; and conversely
+Tropilaelaps mercedesae is more prevalent in many Asian Apis mellifera colonies than Varroa destructor; and conversely

 Varroa destructor is more competitive than Tropilaelaps mercedesae in temperate climates.

-Natural mite host defence mechanisms
+Natural mite host defences

 In areas where both Tropilaelaps and Varroa are present it has been reported that Tropilaelaps are a far more damaging pest than Varroa and cause colony losses of between 50% to 80%.
 This is in part due to their lifecycle and more rapid reproductive rate.
 Tropilaelaps can mate outside of brood cells and unmated females can reproduce via deuterotokous parthenogenesis (de Guzman et al., 2018), a form of asexual reproduction whereby unfertilised eggs can develop into either males or females.